jimratliff/GenoMac-user/README.md

 - USER_CONFIGURER will then return to GenoMac-system to create the additional user accounts for the Mac.
 - Then the GenoMac-system repo will direct the iteration through all other users—many of which are newly created by USER_CONFIGURER—where, for each other user, following the instructions of GenoMac-user with respect to that user.

+- In contrast, for any user other than USER_CONFIGURER, the current repo is the *starting point* for configuring that user.

 ### Assumed prerequisites for all users
-Before you do anything with this repo, GenoMac-user, the following system-level prerequisites need to be fulfilled (via the GenoMac-system repo):
+Before you do anything with this repo, GenoMac-user, the following system-level prerequisites need to have been fulfilled (via the GenoMac-system repo):
 - Homebrew, and therefore indirectly, Git, have been installed
 - The systemwide PATH has been modified to make all Homebrew-installed apps and man pages available to all users, with no additional user-specific modification of the user’s PATH required
 - Terminal and iTerm have both been granted full-disk access by USER-CONFIGURER